slic3r/Slic3r-Manual/src/configuration-organization/configuration-organization.md

 Import Configuration from GCode
 -------------------------------

-If you want to use the same settings/configuration from model B in your model A, you can do so by simply importing the GCode from model B.
+If you want to use the same settings/configuration from model B in your model A, you can do so by simply importing the GCode-file from model B.
 In `File` choose `Import Config from GCode-File...` and select your previously saved GCode (model B) file.

 When you click `OK` on your model B, a new `.ini` file will be created in the same directory as your model B. It's named just like your model B: `<name-of-model-B>.ini`.
 After the file has been created, it will automatically be imported in Slic3r.
 This `.ini` file holds your settings and could also be shared with others without revealing your CGode.